School on a Boat

 Support 2 Children

 Mujib’s family, displaced by floods and river erosion, now lives in a flood-prone area where he often misses school.
 Through our climate education workshops, Mujib has gained awareness about how the climate crisis affects his life.
 He now actively shares his experiences, encouraging classmates to protect the environment.
-Our School on a Boat project ensures that children like Mujib can continue their education despite environmental challenges.
-By providing consistent access to learning, we’re empowering a generation to understand and address the climate issues shaping their communities.
+This project ensures that children like Mujib can continue their education, regardless of the environmental challenges.

 A closer look